cromulus/pi-kiosk/README.md

 sudo ./scripts/install.sh
 ```

+The installer now walks you through the key runtime choices: kiosk user, HA URL,
+sensor usage, backlight path, and whether to enable the optional VNC mirror.
+It
+auto-detects sane defaults for a Raspberry Pi 5 + Pi Display 2 (Debian Trixie),
+but you can accept or override each prompt.
+Set `PI_KIOSK_ASSUME_DEFAULTS=1`
+when running the script if you need a fully non-interactive run (CI, Ansible,
+etc.)—it will reuse whatever is already in `/etc/pi-kiosk/kiosk.env`.

 What the script does:
 1. Installs all OS dependencies (Chromium, Xorg, matchbox, Python libs, etc.).
 It
    automatically picks the correct Chromium package name (`chromium` vs